How To Make Moisturizing Homemade Lip Gloss That Looks & Feels Great

 Beeswax

-DIY lip gloss base without beeswax
+Lip gloss base without beeswax

 Our vegan friends will want to make use of candelilla wax as a substitute.
 However, it has double the stiffening power of beeswax and so you will want to use half as much.
-This will lower the weight of your lip gloss, though, and may make it less glossy overall.
+This will lower the weight of your homemade lip gloss, though, and may make it less glossy overall.
 Check out my vegan lip balm recipe for more vegan options.

 Colors, Tints & Dyes